gaurav2721/userSrv/README.md

 Migrate to project folder
 There is already a "users" binary in bin folder
 Run with command : ./bin/users

+### how to run the unitests
+Migrate to project folder
+Run the test with command : go test . -v

 ### Input
 {